DeputyShrute/Project-Soros/README.md

 - Clone the darknet repo into the top level of the Project-Soros repo
 - Run the make command in the darknet folder (List of configurable parameters: https://github.com/AlexeyAB/darknet#how-to-compile-on-linux-using-make)
 - Download the weights from: https://github.com/DeputyShrute/Project-Soros/blob/main/darknet%20requirements/yolo-obj_last.weights
-- Copy the weights to the `backup` folder inside darknet
 - Copy the downloaded weights file to the `backup` folder inside the `darknet` folder
 - Copy the `yolo-obj.cfg` from the `darknet_requirements` folder to the cfg folder inside `darknet`
 - Copy the `obj.data`, `obj.names` and `test.txt` from the `darknet_requirements` folder to the data folder inside` darknet`